Southern DHB Māori Mental Health

 Te Korowai Hou Ora Referrals:

 To be referred to Te Korowai Hou Ora you must be a current mental health service user or are being assessed by the mental health service at Southland Hospital.
-You may request support from Te Korowai Hou Ora at any time through your Psychiatrist or Case Manager.
+You may request support from Te Korowai Hou Ora at any time through your Psychiatrist or Key Worker.

 Once we have received your referral a Cultural Worker or Māori Mental Health Nurse will contact you to arrange a suitable time and place for your first meeting.
 During this meeting there will be time for whakawhānaungatanga (relationship building) to take place and to kōrero about what your current needs may be and what services we can provide.
 We warmly invite whānau and / or support people to attend any mental health hui with you.

 Te Oranga Tonu Tanga (Based at Wakari Hospital)

 The Southern DHB, Te Oranga Tonu Tanga (a pathway to healing) is a free kaupapa driven Māori service for adults and children providing awhi, manaaki and tautoko to those individuals and whānau who are experiencing a significant mental health issue.

 A range of services are provided by the Kaioranga Hauora Māori to tangata whaiora (clients).
 Services are provided for both hospital (for all tangata whaiora who are receiving clinical mental health services within the Southern DHB) and community.